 COMMERCE CITY, Calif. — 99 Cents Only Stores, based here, yesterday said it posted a profit of $9.5 million for the first fiscal quarter, vs. a loss of $1.5 million in the year-ago period.
 Sales were up 8.9%, to $332.1 million, and same-store sales rose 7.2%.
 "We believe that our long-term operational improvement initiatives recently gained significant traction," said Eric Eric Schiffer, chief executive officer.
 "We have achieved greater gains in profitability than we expected this early in ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.